-A holder of Gillette stock would have seen an 80% collapse in the share price over that time frame.
-At the low point in 1933 they could have picked up more stock for just 7x earnings if they hadn’t already thrown in the towel.
+The pattern of falling earnings, to be expected in such a savage economic environment, obviously caused havoc with stock returns and dividends.
+A holder of Gillette stock would have seen an 80% collapse in the share price over that period.
+They could have picked up more stock for just 7x earnings at the low point in 1933.
 Colgate-Palmolive, a company that is today responsible for 40% of the world’s toothpaste by market share, saw earnings wiped out and the dividend slashed.
-An investor holding Procter & Gamble shares would have seen earnings halve over the period and the dividend eventually cut by 25%.
-All-in-all there were very few stocks unaffected during the period.
+Investors holding Procter & Gamble saw their company’s earnings cut in half and the dividend by a quarter.
+All-in-all, there were very few stocks left unaffected.

 How quickly would you have made your money back from the Wall Street Crash?
 It is quite likely that the figure you will see quoted in most articles is something like twenty-five years.
 That is, if you put money in at the peak of the market, it would have taken twenty-five years for you to break even again.
 Now, twenty-five years represents a good chunk of an investing “lifetime”, probably even more so back then when life expectancies would have been lower, so it sounds like a terrible figure.
 You basically spend all that time with no returns to show for it.

 The thing is, the effect of reinvesting dividends totally blows that figure away.
 It would have taken twenty-five years in one particular scenario – the one where you don’t factor in reinvested dividends.
 If you do include them, it would have taken you only seven years.
 Despite the awful economic climate, the return accelerator that you experience with reinvesting dividends at low valuations slashes the time it takes to get back to breakeven.
 Thirty years of doing that from the market top in 1929 would have delivered returns of about 7.5% per annum up to 1960.
 No matter how bad things get, taking the long approach has nearly always made it salvageable.